Heidi Schüller

-Heidi Schüller (born 15 June 1950 in Passau, Lower Bavaria) is a West German-German long jumper who competed in the early 1970s.
+Heidi Schüller (born 15 June 1950) is a West German-German long jumper who competed in the early 1970s.
 She took the Athlete's Oath at the 1972 Summer Olympics in Munich, the first for a woman in the Summer Olympics.
 Schüller finished fifth in the women's long jump at those same games.

 As of 2008, she lives in Aachen.